alikarimii/git-cheat-sheet/README.md

   - after choose "reword" for considered commit, close editor page
   - another editor page opened and you can edit commit message

+### 14. Deleting commits with Interactive Rebase
+- git rebase -i HEAD~2
+  - select 2 last commit in revese order again
+  - just like 13th tip, but instead "reword", use "drop"